How to Choose Your Grow Light Reflectors

 Sun System specializes in high quality grow light ballasts and reflectors, but that’s not the only reason we’ve ranked them in the “best overall” spot.
 We love that Sun Systems has a ton of different reflector designs to choose from, including both single and double-ended models.

 The one we love most is the 6” air-cooled single-end reflector hood.
-The 6” design makes these the best medium size grow light reflectors, and the powder-coated galvanized steel housing is as heavy-duty as it gets.
+The 6” design makes these our go-to medium size grow light reflectors, and the powder-coated galvanized steel housing is as heavy-duty as it gets.
 If you’re looking for durable galvanized grow light reflectors, this is it.

 Commercial-level hydroponic grow ops require commercial-grade equipment.
 There’s a lot of square footage to cover with industrial grows, which makes it even more important to distribute light as effectively as possible.
 This won’t be too difficult with one of these light reflectors.